-PacketCable MIB modules are designed to provide necessary functionality defined in PacketCable 1.5 specifications.
+PacketCable MIB modules are designed to provide necessary functionality defined in PacketCable specifications.
 The MIB design follows the same multi-phase schedule as the rest of PacketCable specifications.
-Table 1 lists PacketCable functional areas that are in scope of PacketCable 1.5.
+MIB modules that are developed for PacketCable 1.0 support Embedded-MTAs and in most cases Standalone MTAs, and provide definitions for call signaling and MTA device provisioning functions.
+Future PacketCable development phases will include other functional areas as well as requirements for other PacketCable components, which will be considered for MIB module development.
+Table 1 lists PacketCable functional areas that are in scope of PacketCable 1.0, 1.1, and 1.3.